nodemcu/nodemcu-firmware/README.md

 ####Example

 ```
-    //set pin index 0 as pwm output, frequency is 100Hz, duty cycle is 50-50.
+    -- set pin index 0 as pwm output, frequency is 100Hz, duty cycle is 50-50.
     pwm.setup(0, 100, 50)
 ```